Email Cell -305.393.1245

 Tools of the Trade: Choosing the Best Fishing Method

-After some convincing, Don agreed to teach me how to fly cast.
-We met up at a golf course pond in Cutler Ridge, and for twenty bucks, he showed me the ropes.
+Growing up in South Miami, I was lucky to cross paths with Don Ingram.
+I met him at a small fly shop in Cutler Ridge, and after a bit of persuasion, he agreed to teach me how to fly cast.
+We met at a nearby golf course, where, for twenty bucks, he put me through my paces.
 I also bought a few flies from him, some of which I still have today.

 Since then, fly fishing has become my go-to method.
-Over the years, however, I realized that a fly rod isn’t always the best tool for every situation.
+Along the way, however, I realized that a fly rod isn’t always the best tool for every situation.
 There’s a certain humility in recognizing that every technique has its time and place.
-Fly fishing, in particular, is about so much more than just casting, it’s a method that requires patience, precision, and what we often call “time on the bow.”
+Fly fishing, in particular, is about so much more than just casting; it’s a method that requires patience, precision, and what we often call “time on the bow.”
 It’s not something you can rush or master overnight; that kind of understanding only comes from countless hours spent on the water, learning from each moment and appreciating every challenge.

 Sometimes, the conditions or location make fly fishing nearly impossible.
 Many of the places I guide in the Everglades are small, tree-lined ponds connected by narrow creeks, spots where there’s just no room for a fly rod.
 But there are plenty of fish there, and catching them takes just as much skill and finesse, even with spin or plug gear.
 That’s why I believe in becoming a “complete angler.”
 Learning to master all kinds of fishing techniques makes you more adaptable, so you can enjoy the challenge no matter where you are or what the conditions throw at you.